JAZZ by Chris Green

 I explained its rarity and told her I could take her phone number and put out feelers.
 Meanwhile, she was welcome to browse the vinyl in the fifties selection.
 She might find something else she liked.
 I had Paul Quinichette’s On The Sunny Side and Thad Jones’ After Hours from the Prestige back catalogue as LPs.
 She smiled and thanked me.
 I thought I detected a trace of Spanish in her pronunciation.
 Her smile held a hint of flirtation.
 She flicked back her long dark hair and as she did so, her breasts rose up in the sleeveless chemisier she was wearing, offering a glimpse of cleavage.
 This girl was stunning.

 She was a breath of fresh air.
 Birth of Cool’s customers tended to belong to the older age group and were predominantly male.
-Market research suggested that young urban males were drawn towards Indie Rock and young females went for R and B or Pop, neither of which we stocked.
+Market research suggested that young urban males were drawn towards Indie Rock or Hip Hop and young females went for R and B or Pop, none of which we stocked.
 Young girls, in particular, seemed phased by the ambience of a specialist jazz shop.
 On the occasions that we did get a female under thirty, it was for the latest Gregory Porter CD or perhaps, something from Sadé’s back catalogue, and for reasons that I cannot explain these girls tended to be quite plain.
 This was strange really because on the occasions I had been to Ronnie Scotts or Boisdale Canary Wharf, I had been struck by the number of babes on display.
-Perhaps these beautiful young women went to these places because their boyfriends liked jazz and they did not themselves buy jazz records.
+Perhaps these beautiful young women went to these places because their fellas liked jazz and they did not themselves buy jazz records.

 ‘Yo le llamaré tan pronto como encuentre el álbum.
 Hasta la vista,’ I called out.
-I hoped that the grammar was right, This was the area that I was having trouble with.
+I hoped the grammar was right, This was the area that I was having trouble with.
 I still did not know of course that Maria was Spanish.

 ‘Espero volver a verle pronto.
 Hasta luego,’ she said, as she blew me a kiss.
 ‘Besos.’